-Refinancing your debt can be a great way to save money on interest and pay off your debt.
+Refinancing your debt can be a great way to save money on interest and pay off your debt depending on your credit history.
 When you refinance, you’ll take out a new personal loan or line of credit with a lower interest rate and use the money to pay off your existing debts.
 This can help you to save money on interest and become debt-free more quickly.

 Just be sure to do your research before refinancing your debt.
 While taking out a personal to pay off debt can make sense, it is a double-edged sword.
 Make sure that you understand the terms of the new debt consolidation loan and that it is right for you.
 Sometimes, people end up paying more in the long run by refinancing their debt because they believe a single payment is better than multiple payments despite the fact their new loan may have a higher interest rate.